 Molasses cookies tend to have a cracked or crinkled appearance on the surface of the cookies, so they may be called molasses crinkles or molasses crackle cookies.

-If you want to make molasses crinkle cookies, you will need the following ingredients:
+If you want to make thick and chewy molasses sugar cookies, you will need the following ingredients:

 - butter, preferably unsalted butter because you will add salt to the dough, but if you have salted it, it will work.
 Just adjust the salt in the recipe accordingly, otherwise, your cookies may be too salty